Overview of abortion: An

-Also, most pro-lifers believe that some devices like the IUD and some medications like emergency contraceptives prevent the implantation of the pre-embryo in the wall of the uterus.
+Also, most pro-lifers believe that some devices like the IUD and some medications like emergency contraceptives prevent the implantation of the zygote -- the pre-embryo -- in the wall of the uterus.
 They regard such devices as abortifacients.

 follow their own ethical and spiritual beliefs concerning the termination or